Pleonasm

-Pleonasm (/ˈpliː.əˌnæzəm/; from Ancient Greek πλεονασμός, from πλέον 'to be in excess') is redundancy in linguistic expression, such as "black darkness", "burning fire", "the man he said", or "vibrating with motion".
+Pleonasm (/ˈpliː.əˌnæzəm/; from Ancient Greek πλεονασμός, from πλέον 'to be in excess') is redundancy in linguistic expression, such as "black darkness", "burning fire", or "the man he said".
 It is a manifestation of tautology by traditional rhetorical criteria.
 Pleonasm may also be used for emphasis, or because the phrase has become established in a certain form.
 Tautology and pleonasm are not consistently differentiated in literature.

 Usage

 Most often, pleonasm is understood to mean a word or phrase which is useless, clichéd, or repetitive, but a pleonasm can also be simply an unremarkable use of idiom.
 It can aid in achieving a specific linguistic effect, be it social, poetic or literary.
 Pleonasm sometimes serves the same function as rhetorical repetition—it can be used to reinforce an idea, contention or question, rendering writing clearer and easier to understand.
 Pleonasm can serve as a redundancy check; if a word is unknown, misunderstood, misheard, or if the medium of communication is poor—a static-filled radio transmission or sloppy handwriting—pleonastic phrases can help ensure that the meaning is communicated even if some of the words are lost.